j-fischer/js-mock/README.md

 ### JsMock.assertIfSatisfied()

-Calling this function will go through the list of all mocks that are currently monitored and will call `.verify()` on each of them.
+Calling this function will go through the list of all mocks that are currently monitored and will call `.`verify`()` on each of them.
 Should a mock fail the validation, an `ExpectationError` will be thrown.

     var mockFunction1, mockFunction2;
     JsMock.monitorMocks(function () {